Career Defined for a 3D Artist

 The U.S. Bureau of Labor Statistics (BLS) reported that 3D artists must hold the following traits:

 - Networking and business skills

 - Ability to showcase artistic works in a portfolio

 - Collaborative personality and willingness to work with other artists

 Employment and Salary Outlook

-According to the BLS, the job market for multimedia artists and animators was expected to grow 6% from 2014-2024.
-With large numbers of self-employment 3D artists and the intense competition for salaried positions, earnings vary widely and are difficult to predict.
-The BLS reported that the median annual salary for multimedia artists and animators was $63,970 in May 2015.
+According to the BLS, the job market for multimedia artists and animators was expected to grow 8% from 2016-2026.
+With large numbers of self-employed 3D artists and the intense competition for salaried positions, earnings vary widely and are difficult to predict.
+The BLS reported that the median annual salary for multimedia artists and animators was $70,530 in May 2017.